 Within the radius of three km from the center of the village we selected six experimental blocks (gardens) 3-5 years old, each covering an area of approximately 400 m2, with minimal distance of 200 m between blocks.
 Within each block we cleared all aboveground vegetation and removed all the rocks and dead wood in order to keep exposed bare soil in >95% of the plot area.
 We also removed all tree stumps and tree roots from top 30 cm of soil to prevent resprouting.
 These initial preparations should not have an effect on the seed bank and soil conditions (Chazdon 2014).
 Within each block six 5x5 m experimental plots were established, resulting in 36 experimental plots (6 plots x 6 blocks).
 We separated the plots by at least one meter and established also three meter cleared margins around the block to minimize edge effects.
 Control plot and five experimental treatments were randomly assigned to plots within each block according to the randomized complete block (RCB) design.
 Following treatments were applied continuously for 12 months:

 1. Exclusion of pathogenic fungi (F).
-To reduce infections by oomycete pathogens, contact fungicide mancozeb (12.5 g soluble powder per 5l, commercial name: Mancozeb) was applied on above ground plants according to manufacturer’s instructions at weekly intervals.
-The plot was surrounded by a 0.5 m high dummy plastic fence with a gap left at the ground level to allow easy access to insect herbivores, lizards and rodents, in order to simulate possible effect of fencing used in I, P, H1 and H2 treatments (see below) on plants. .
+To reduce infections by wide range of fungal pathogens, contact fungicide mancozeb (12.5 g soluble powder per 5l, commercial name: Mancozeb) was applied on above ground plants according to manufacturer’s instructions at weekly intervals.
+The plot was surrounded by a 0.5 m high dummy plastic fence with a gap left at the ground level to allow easy access to insect herbivores, lizards and rodents, in order to simulate possible effect of fencing used in I, P, H1 and H2 treatments (see below) on plants.

 2. Herbivorous insect exclusion (I).
 To achieve both systemic and non-systemic protection we applied two types of broad spectrum insecticides: lambda cychalothrin (5 ml per 5l, commercial name: Thunder) and imidacloprid (1.5ml per 5l, commercial name: Mustang).
 Because of intensive vegetation growth insecticide applications were repeated every week according to the manufacturer’s instructions.
 The plot was surrounded by a 50 cm high plastic fence that continued 20 cm below the ground.
 Insect glue (tanglefoot) was repeatedly applied on the top of the fence.
 The fence prevented colonization by crawling insects.

 3. Control (C) and was sprayed weekly with appropriate amount of water.
-A dummy fence was used as in F. .
+A dummy fence was used as in F.

 4. Exclusion of predatory ants, insectivorous birds, and bats (P).
 Transparent fishing net (1.5-2.0 cm mesh size) was secured over the plot to protect vegetation from foraging birds and bats.
 Further, we used poisonous tuna baits (Permethrin 0.5%) exposed inside the plot in monthly intervals to reduce ants as key insect predators.
 The plot was surrounded by the plastic fence as in I to prevent ants from invading the plot.